lines-org/lines-resources/documentation/portal/index.md

 - Provide your email and a strong password - these will be your login credentials.
 - You will receive a confirmation email with a link to activate your account.
 Check your spam folder if you don't see it in your inbox.

-> **Note:** you must use the link in the confirmation email to activate your account, only then you will be able to log in to the Portal.
+> You must use the link in the confirmation email to activate your account, only then you will be able to log in to the Portal.

 ## Logging in and out